parmitage/primer-proto/README.md

 3. Add the let* block from the original C implementation.

-4. Complete the JavaScript compiler (still to implement is library loading, a full prelude and TCO).
+4. Complete the JavaScript compiler.

-5. A native code compiler (there are a couple of sensible options: either treating C as a portable assembly language or compiling to LLVM).
+5. A native code compiler (either via C or LLVM).